|

 bravery that would have done credit to veteran

-s.
+soldiers.
 There was no excitement, no flinching,

-mpt at cruelty when successful.
+no attempt at cruelty when successful.
 They

-med like men who were fighting to vindicate their
+seemed like men who were fighting to vindicate their

 manhood and they did it well.
 (Official Records